saltstack/salt/doc/topics/best_practices.rst

 within Salt.
 When creating a state a user must consider how many times the state could be re-used, and what it relies on to operate.
-Below are several examples which will iteratively explain how a user can go from a state which is not very modular, to one that is:
+Below are several examples which will iteratively explain how a user can go from a state which is not very modular to one that is:

 /srv/salt/apache/init.sls: